Coffin ShipCurrently Open

 - Carry your own snacks.

 Love this?
-Explore the entire list of things to do in Westport before you plan your trip.
+Explore the entire list of places to visit in Westport before you plan your trip.

 Fancy a good night's sleep after a tiring day?
 Check out where to stay in Westport and book an accommodation of your choice.